 How to Get Involved

 By participating in a local Ready to Learn program, your family, school or community organization can become a part of Oklahoma’s Ready to Learn community.
-Contact Darrell Strong Jr. (email@example.com) for more information.
+If you are interested in learning more about this program, fill out the form below to receive more information.

 Ready to Learn Programs

 All programs are free and open to the public.

 - RTL Kids Camps – Built from television shows like Ready, Jet, Go! and Odd Squad,out-of-school learning camps are available to children through community partners like the Urban League, the Boys and Girls Club and the YMCA.